ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 Notes:

-- This is used on the hit position as a border.
+- This element is used on the hit position as a border.
 - This element is also used in osu!standard.

 ---